computationalprivacy/bandicoot/docs/developers.rst

 Fixture layout
 ^^^^^^^^^^^^^^
 bandicoot comes with a few sets of fixture data.
-These may be found inside of bandicoot/samples.
+These may be found inside the directory ``bandicoot/tests/samples``.

 =========================================== ========================================================================================================
 file name                                   representation